finbourne/lusid-sdk-csharp/sdk/docs/AssetLeg.md

 # Lusid.Sdk.Model.AssetLeg
 The underlying instrument representing one side of the TRS and its pay-receive direction.
+Note that TRS currently only supports an asset of Bond or ComplexBond, no other instruments are allowed.
+Support for additional instrument types will be added in the future.

 ## Properties